Now is the time to bring back the Shasta Daylight Train!

 Once in a more graceful age, a person could ride a train in comfort during daylight hours through Redding, Dunsmuir, and on past Mt.
 Shasta.
 A journey of rare beauty.
 Now only available in darkness.
 Bring back the Shasta Daylight!

 Riders watched Mt Shasta go by in daylight hours from a comfortable railcar with an observation dome.
 They enjoyed meals in the articulated Pullman diner-tavern-lounge car, which offered 3 railcar length unimpeded interior space.
+If you prefer travelling by car, take a look at this 1966 fairlane.

 This from Wikipedia: